SamHemingway/3-column-preview-card-component/README.md

 - Use BEM to organise CSS.
 - Try to avoid using media queries and instead just let Flexbox naturally take care of reponsive layout.
+- Design the card-stack so that, if in the future more than 3 cards were required, the additional cards would just automatically style themselves rather than requiring another class such as `card-4` etc.

 ### Screenshot